Conditional ergodicity in infinite dimension: Local ergodic theorems

-Let $P:E\times\mathcal{E}\to[0,1]$ be a transition kernel on $(E,\mathcal{E})$, and denote by $\mathbf{P}^\mu$ be the probability measure on $\mathcal{F}_+$ such that $(X_k)_{k\ge 0}$ is Markov with transition kernel $P$ and initial law $X_0\sim\mu\in\mathcal{P}(E)$.
+Let $P\dvtx E\times\mathcal{E}\to[0,1]$ be a transition kernel on $(E,\mathcal{E})$, and denote by $\mathbf{P}^\mu$ be the probability measure on $\mathcal{F}_+$ such that $(X_k)_{k\ge0}$ is Markov with transition kernel $P$ and initial law $X_0\sim\mu\in\mathcal{P}(E)$.
 If $P$ is Harris and aperiodic, the Markov chain is ergodic in the sense that

-(cf.\ \cite[Theorem 6.2.2]{Rev84}).
+(cf. \cite{Rev84}, Theorem~6.2.2).
 Unfortunately, this mode of convergence can be restrictive in complex models.
-For example, when the state space $E$ is infinite-dimensional, such strong convergence will rarely hold: it is often the case in this setting that $\mu P^n\perp\nu P^n$ for all $n\ge 0$ (cf.\ section \ref{sec:locmix}).
+For example, when the state space $E$ is infinite-dimensional, such strong convergence will rarely hold: it is often the case in this setting that $\mu P^n\perp\nu P^n$ for all $n\ge0$ (cf. Section~\ref{sec:locmix}).

 At the heart of this paper lies a simple idea.
-When total variation convergence of the full chain fails, it may still be the case that total variation convergence holds when the chain restricted to a smaller $\sigma$-field $\mathcal{E}^0\subset\mathcal{E}$: that is, we intend to establish convergence of $\iota(X_k)$ where $\iota:(E,\mathcal{E})\to(E,\mathcal{E}^0)$ is the identity map.
+When total variation convergence of the full chain fails, it may still be the case that total variation convergence holds when the chain restricted to a smaller $\sigma$-field $\mathcal{E}^0\subset\mathcal{E}$: that is, we intend to establish convergence of $\iota(X_k)$ where $\iota\dvtx (E,\mathcal{E})\to(E,\mathcal{E}^0)$ is the identity map.
 As will become clear in the sequel, such \emph{local} total variation convergence is frequently sufficient to deduce convergence of the full chain in a weaker probability distance, while at the same time admitting a powerful measure-theoretic ergodic theory that will be crucial for the study of conditional ergodicity in complex models.

-The key results of this section are a pair of local zero-two laws that characterize the local total variation convergence of Markov processes.
+The key results of this section are a pair of local zero--two laws that characterize the local total variation convergence of Markov processes.
 Let us fix $\mathcal{E}^0\subseteq\mathcal{E}$ throughout this section, and define the $\sigma$-fields

 A central role will be played by the local tail $\sigma$-field

 Finally, for $x\in E$ we will denote for simplicity $\mathbf{P}^x=\mathbf{P}^{\delta_x}$.